ceph/ceph/doc/cephadm/monitoring.rst

 It is required to restart the cephadm mgr module after a configuration option has been set.
 Then the configuration file for the service needs to be recreated.
-This is done using `redeploy`.
+This is done using `reconfig`.
 For more details see the following example.

 Example
 """""""